elliejaysc/simplesubgoal/README.md

 You should also have all of your setup options on the left.

 Most of the options are self explanatory.
 The one that might be slightly confusing is the **Subscriber Goal Bar Speed**.
 This is how fast or slow the bar moves after a new sub comes in.
 It is set in milliseconds and the higher the number the slower the bar will move.

+# Change Log

+2021-02-16: Added new control to allow selection of the bar position, either over the numbers at the top or below the numbers at the bottom.
+Bottom position is default.